WDI-SEA/react-development-course-materials/01-React-Key-Concepts/09-intro-to-react-quiz/09-intro-to-react-quiz.md

 - Approximate time for discuss/review quiz: 20 min

-- At the end of the quiz, you can share [this review guide](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional%20Resources/Review%20Guides/react-key-concepts-review-guide.md).
-It is also linked for students on the myGA platform at the end of quiz.
+- At the end of the quiz, you can share [this review guide](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional-Resources/Review%20Guides/react-key-concepts-review-guide.md).

 - Here is a link to the quiz for your reference.
 Please do not share this link with students.
 [Intro to React Quiz](https://my.generalassemb.ly/preview?lessonURL=https://create-api.generalassemb.ly/lessons/657/versions/801/preview)